Former Bachelor Chris Soules Addresses Why He Left the Scene of Fatal Car Crash

 "I worked my way over to the voice in the ditch," he said.
 "Came upon a man that was obviously seriously injured."

-After administering CPR and the paramedics arriving, Soules left the scene, raising the question "Why?" to this day.
+After administering CPR and the paramedics arriving, Soules left the scene before law enforcement arrived, raising the question "Why?" to this day.

 "I don't know that I was thinking clearly," he told Strahan.
 "I notified the authorities of what had happened.
 The paramedics were there...I just know I was scared and wanted to be in a safer place.
 I just went home."

-Soules also remembered calling a lawyer.
+Soules also called a lawyer.
 "When I left, I called my parents.
 They're both in consensus just said, 'Call an attorney.'"

 However, Strahan raised the point that calling an attorney might have seemed like he was hiding something.
 "I had nothing to hide honestly," he responded.